-The Texas High School Coastal Monitoring Program addresses several requirements of Texas Essential Knowledge and Skills (TEKS) for science, and the program was relevant in the following 2003-2005 Texas high school courses: (1) Environmental Systems; (2) Aquatic Sciences; and (3) Geology, Meteorology, and Oceanography.
+The Texas High School Coastal Monitoring Program addresses several requirements of Texas Essential Knowledge and Skills (TEKS) for science, and the program was relevant in these 2003-2005 Texas high school courses:

+(1) Environmental Systems, (2) Aquatic Sciences, and (3) Geology, Meteorology, and Oceanography.
 The Texas High School Coastal Monitoring Program also addresses several National Science Education Standards: (1) unifying concepts and processes in science, (2) science as inquiry, (3) physical science, (4) Earth and space science, (5) science and technology, and (6) science in personal and social perspectives.

 TEKS and Standards related to applying scientific methods in field and laboratory investigations in these courses are well covered in the Coastal Monitoring Program.
 Specific requirements, such as (1) collecting data and making measurements with precision, (2) analyzing data using mathematical methods, (3) evaluating data and identifying trends, and (4) planning and implementing investigative procedures, are an excellent fit with the program.
-TEKS and Standards that require students to use critical thinking and scientific problem solving to make informed decisions are also well served.
+TEKS and Standards, which require students to use critical thinking and scientific problem solving to make informed decisions, are also well served.
 Teachers and scientists can use the program to illustrate to students the role science could, should, or does play in developing public policy.
 A case study of a local erosion problem could be used to illustrate.

-The ability to enter data through the Web site and to make immediate comparisons with earlier data is expected to increase the interest of students in their measurements and observations.
-Keeping the Access database on-line has proven to be a difficult task, however.
-Recently we have had to change a server that houses the Web-site material, and several page links and coding for the interactive part of the Web site have not updated properly.
-The code must be searched line by line to determine where the links have failed-a daunting task.
-Therefore, students have not been able to upload data through the Web site this academic year.
-The Web site is an important component of the program and will hopefully be running again before the start of the 2005-2006 academic year.
+The ability to enter data through the Website and to make immediate comparisons with earlier data is expected to increase the interest of students in their measurements and observations.
+Keeping the Access database online has proven to be a difficult task, however.
+We have recently had to change a server that houses the Website material, and several page links and coding for the interactive part of the Website have not been updated properly.
+The code must be searched line by line to determine where links have failed-a daunting task.
+Therefore, students have not been able to upload data through the Website this academic year.
+The Website is an important component of the program and will hopefully be running again before the start of the 2005-2006 academic year.

-Additional upgrades are planned for the Web site that will enhance students' experience.
+Additional upgrades are planned for the Website that will enhance students' experience.
 Several exercises have been developed as part of a National Science Foundation grant that utilize the data collected by participants in the program.
-These have not been added to the site yet because of plans to reorganize the Web-site design.
-We recently received funding to create an interactive virtual field trip that will be a main feature of the Web site.
+These have not been added to the site yet because of plans to reorganize the Website design.
+We recently received funding to create an interactive virtual field trip that will be a main feature of the Website.
 We also intend to expand the site to make it more of a national resource that will be useful to teachers and students not directly involved in the program.